This text is translated into Russian by google automatic human level neural machine.

 Residents of the Far East stock up on products for future use in connection with the quarantine declared in the country.
 Many continue to go to stores, despite requests from the authorities to refuse such trips, while others are switching to online shopping.
 Are retailers ready for rush demand and increased distance sales, EastRussia found out.

-From March 28 to April 5, Vladimir Putin declared days off.
-At the same time, rush demand for a number of essential commodities has been recorded by retail chains throughout the country since early March.
-According to the deputy head of the Ministry of Industry and Trade of Russia Viktor Yevtukhov, retailers formed stocks of socially significant goods on average for eight weeks, so a shortage of products is not expected.
+Vladimir Putin declared March 28 to April 5 non-working days.
+At the same time, retail chains throughout the country have been recording an exuberant demand for a number of essential goods since the beginning of March.
+According to Viktor Yevtukhov, Deputy Head of the Ministry of Industry and Trade of Russia, retailers have formed stocks of socially important goods for an average of eight weeks, so a shortage of products is not expected.

 According to a Nielsen study, amid the spread of COVID-19, sales dynamics in Russia's largest retail chains in the second week of March accelerated by more than one and a half times compared to the previous week.
 Sales during the days of the most active preparations for quarantine were the highest among all the weeks of 2020.

-“Demand increased compared to a year earlier by 13,8% in physical terms (8,3% a week earlier) with an average growth in 2020 of 8,3%, from which we can conclude that more than a third of the increase is due to the influence coronavirus, ”the study says.
+“Demand increased by 13,8% compared to the previous year by 8,3% in physical terms (2020% a week earlier) with an average growth of 8,3% in XNUMX, from which we can conclude that more than a third of the increase is due to coronavirus, ”the study says.

-In connection with the acute epidemiological situation, the Ministry of Industry and Trade of the Khabarovsk Territory organized a meeting with representatives of trading networks in the region.
-During the meeting, authorities said that due to the announcement of the coronavirus pandemic in the region, panic among the population had sharply increased.
-The situation led to a boom in demand for certain groups of food products.
-So, according to the head of the Ministry of Agriculture of the Khabarovsk Territory Alexander Shkurin, from March 17 to 20, the region recorded an increased demand for groceries and essentials.
-However, retail enterprises together with wholesale organizations have successfully coped with the influx of customers in the region.
+In connection with the acute epidemiological situation, the Ministry of Industry and Trade of the Khabarovsk Territory organized a meeting with representatives of retail chains in the region.
+During the meeting, the authorities said that in connection with the announcement of the coronavirus pandemic in the region, panic among the population has sharply increased.
+The situation has led to a rush of demand for certain food groups.
+So, according to the head of the Ministry of Agriculture of the Khabarovsk Territory, Alexander Shkurin, from March 17 to 20, an increased demand for groceries and essential goods was recorded in the region.
+However, retailers, together with wholesalers, have successfully coped with the influx of buyers in the region.